We all have some basic understanding of what price inflation is – for the most part, people tend to think of it as a negative.

 Take the following simple example:

 Reporting year on year, the CPI for the most recent February is 4.1%.
-But this is caused by an especially low figure for February the previous year.
-In the wide scheme of things, this is a relatively meaningless blip.
+But this is caused by a low figure for February the previous year.
+In the wide scheme of things, this just a blip.
 When you look at the entire data series it has little consequence to the underlying trend.
-This is why it’s important to do what central banks do and look at the entire trend rather than a single number in isolation.
-The market will often react adversely when such anomalies are reported, but will then correct back again as traders look more closely at the numbers.

-These events can open-up excellent trading opportunities.
-You can use this strategy either by anticipating the data anomaly and trading into the expected market move, or by trading against it once it’s happened.
+These events can open lots of trading opportunities.
+You can use an inflation strategy either by anticipating data anomalies and trading into the expected rally or decline, or by trading against adverse moves once they happen.

 Using Leading Indicators